ManticoreGamesInc/platform-documentation/src/references/binding_sets.md

 ### Core Behavior

-When creating a binding, a **Core Behavior** needs to be selected from the drop down so that the **Binding Set** knows which action to perform when the binding is triggered.
+When creating a binding, a **Core Behavior** needs to be selected so that the **Binding Set** knows which action to perform when the binding is triggered.
+When a **Core Behavior** is selected, the binding will get auto filled with the default **Core** values for the keyboard and controller inputs.

 ![!Core Behavior](../img/BindingSets/core_behaviors.png){: .center loading="lazy" }

-!!! info "Binding Defaults"
-    When a binding is created, and a **Core Behavior** is selected from the drop down, the binding will get auto filled with the default **Core** values for the keyboard and controller inputs.

 ### Binding Types